Luftstreitkräfte

-The Deutsche Luftstreitkräfte (/de/, German Air Combat Forces) – known before October 1916 as Die Fliegertruppen des deutschen Kaiserreiches (The Imperial German Air Service, lit.
-"The flying troops of the German Imperial Realm") – was the air arm of the Imperial German Army.
+The Deutsche Luftstreitkräfte (/de/, German Air Combat Forces) – known before October 1916 as Die Fliegertruppen des deutschen Kaiserreiches (lit.
+"The flying troops of the German Imperial Reich") – was the air arm of the Imperial German Army.
 In English-language sources it is usually referred to as the Imperial German Air Service, although that is not a literal translation of either name.
 German naval aviators of the Marine-Fliegerabteilung were an integral part of the Imperial German Navy (Kaiserliche Marine).
 Both military branches operated aeroplanes, observation balloons and airships.

 Founding

 The Imperial German Army created an experimental balloon company inspired by the American balloon corps they had seen while observing the American Civil War, with varying forms of organisation from 1884 to 1901 until a Balloon Battalion was finally formed.
 The rapid development of aeronautics led to trials of airships and the choice of rigid types built by Zeppelin and Schutte-Lanz.
 The first military aircraft to be acquired by the German Army entered service in 1910 and the first five aviation battalions were established on 1 October 1913.
 The Imperial German Air Service (Die Fliegertruppen des deutschen Kaiserreiches) and other branches concerned with air matters such as anti-aircraft, home defence and air intelligence were unified in the Luftstreitkräfte on 8 October 1916.

 The duties of such aircraft were initially intended to be reconnaissance and artillery spotting in support of the armies, just as balloons had been used during the Franco-Prussian War (1870–1871) and as far back as the Battle of Fleurus (1794) during the French Revolutionary Wars.
 The French Aviation Militaire (army air service) was created in 1909 and became the Aéronautique Militaire in 1912.
 The Air Battalion of the Royal Engineers, with two companies, was established in November 1911.
 The Royal Flying Corps (RFC), with a military wing and a naval wing, was formed in February 1912.